aquestry/voasis.de/docs/about.md

 ## 🌐 About Voasis Network

 Voasis Network is a **Minecraft server network** using a selfmade next-generation **server management system**.
-Our custom system runs on the Velocity proxy, connecting seamlessly to nodes and manages Docker containers for backend server instances.
-Whether you're managing a small server or a large-scale network, our platform provides all the tools you need to effortlessly control, monitor, and scale your setup.
+Our custom system runs on the Velocity proxy.It connects  to nodes and manages Docker containers.
+Whether you're managing a small server or a large-scale network, our platform provides all the tools you need to effortlessly control, monitor, and scale your server.

 # Nebula